-A mathematics teacher stands in front of a googly-eyed crowd of students.
+A mathematics teacher stands in front of a googly-eyed crowd of students who’s about to learn something very important about compound interest.

 These students are about to learn one of the most important lessons in their lives.